Sandakan/Nora/README.md

 ## Feedback

-If you have any feedback about bugs, feature requests, etc. about the app, please let me know through my [email](mailto:sandakannipunajith@gmail.com).
+If you have any feedback about bugs, feature requests, etc. about the app, please let me know through the official [Nora Discord server](https://discord.gg/c5rGKnBs4y), or my [email](mailto:sandakannipunajith@gmail.com).

 <br>